ml-or-ds-team/ml-or-ds-team.github.io/career.markdown

 <p><h4>For both roles, there are two options for you to join the team:</h4></p>
 <p>
 <ul>
-<li>You can join us as a <b>core team member</b>.
-Being a core member means you will make a great contribution as the rest of core team does and help us build the team.
+<li>Join us as a <b>core team member</b>: being a core member means you will make a great contribution as the rest of core team does and help us build the team.
 At the same time, we encourage you to be a mentor and help others in the community!</li>
 <br/>
-<li>You can join us as a <b>mentee</b>, and you will have a designated mentor from the core team.
+<li>Join us as a <b>mentee</b>: you will have a designated mentor from the core team.
 Your mentor and the rest of the team will help you grow, and we expect to work with you on real projects.
 Being part of the team means we will also want to learn from your expertise!</li>
 </ul></p>